girishkuniyal/agent-based-ml-training/README.md

 ### 3. Add OpenAI API Key

-Create a `.env` file in the project root:
+Create an openai api key and save it in `.env` file in the project root:

 ```env
 OPENAI_API_KEY=your_openai_key_here